-AIIAS has several scholarship programs for worthy students, with differing criteria for eligibility.
-In particular the AIIAS Alumni Scholarship, the Chan Shun International Foundation Scholarship, the Gunawan Scholarship (for Business students), the Minchin Scholarship (for SSD/NSD ministerial students), the Modehano/Melgosa Scholarship, the Nancy Tsao Scholarship, and the President's Scholarship.
+AllAS has several scholarship programs, full and half scholarships, for worthy students, with differing criteria for eligibility.
+In particular, the Chan Shun International Foundation Scholarship, AllAS Scholarship, the Gunawan Scholarship (for Business students), the Minchin Scholarship (for SSD/NSD ministerial students), the Modehano/Melgosa Scholarship, AllAS Korean Alumni Scholarship (for Seminary students), the Nancy Tsao Scholarship, and the AllAS Masters Awards Scholarship (for Graduate School and Seminary two-year non-thesis MA programs).

-Most (but not all) scholarships require the student to have completed at least 12 credits toward an AIIAS degree for consideration.
+Most (but not all) scholarships require the student to have completed at least 12 credits, or one semester residency of core courses, toward an AIIAS degree for consideration.
 Applications are invited each semester and intersemester.
 Application forms stating eligibility criteria are available from the AIIAS Reception Desk.